DataDog/dd-trace-rb/ext/ddtrace_profiling_native_extension/NativeExtensionDesign.md

 # Profiling Native Extension Design

-The profiling native extension is used to implement features which are expensive (in terms of resources) or otherwise impossible to implement using Ruby code.
+The profiling native extension is used to:
+1. Implement features which are expensive (in terms of resources) or otherwise impossible to implement using Ruby code.
+2. Bridge between Ruby-specific profiling features and [`libddprof`](https://github.com/DataDog/libddprof), a Rust-based library with common profiling functionality.

-This extension is quite coupled with MRI Ruby ("C Ruby") internals, and is not intended to support other rubies such as JRuby or TruffleRuby.
+Due to (1), this extension is quite coupled with MRI Ruby ("C Ruby") internals, and is not intended to support other rubies such as
+JRuby or TruffleRuby.
 When below we say "Ruby", read it as "MRI Ruby".

 ## Disabling